andyhunt1982/TestAutomationFramework/readme.txt

 --html=test_results.html:           HTML report
 -m "not slow":                      skip slow tests
 -m smoke_tests:                     run tests with smoke_tests tag
--rA:                                run all tests in all files
+-rA:                                report summary on all tests executed
 --markers:                          list all markers
 --disable-warnings:                 disable all warnings
 --collect-only:                     only collect tests
---self-contained-html:              generate self-contained HTML report
+--self-contained-html:              generate self-contained HTML report --browser=chrome:                   browser to use for test run --environment=test:                 environment to use for test run
+--headless:                         run tests in headless mode